Cart 0

 Sal Dominelli of Sweet Rock Farm on Gabriola Island has been farming since about 2003, but has had his hands in the soil from a young age helping his grandparents pick berries,or peas, or dig potatoes on their farm.
 The bug to become a farmer started there, and as soon as he had a place to dig, he started planting and didn't look back.
 He has been growing seed for fifteen years; five of them commercially.
 On his farm, he integrates seed production into about a 1/2 acre of Sweet Rock's five acres, as well as another 1/2 acre that he leases a few kilometres away, to keep some crops from crossing.
 Sal joined the co-op to connect with a group of like-minded folk who are equally passionate about seeds.

 Mel started being interested in seed saving when she discovered that most commercial seed companies didn't grow their own seeds and most of the seeds she bought as a market farmer were not locally grown.
 She also had issues finding some varieties for a year to another so I took the matter in my own hands and embarked on the journey of learning to save seeds.
-She currently produces seeds at UBC Farm focussing on about 7 main crops for which she grows large enough quantity to sell in bulk through the co-op.
+She currently produces seeds at Grounded Acres Farm which she grows in large enough quantities to sell in bulk through the co-op.

 Urban Micro (Chris Thoreau)